proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 That in itself, however, is not the issue.

 My issue is everyone converging on *the same extremely select group of service providers*.
-This has already been ongoing for a long time for user mail, with end-users adopting mail services like hotmail and gmail, but it is a different thing when we as academic institutions now follow suit and abandon any pretence of contributing to a mature and properly decentralised infrastructure.
+This has already been ongoing for a long time for personal e-mail, with end-users adopting mail services like hotmail and gmail, but it is a different thing when we as academic institutions now follow suit and abandon any pretence of contributing to a mature and properly decentralised infrastructure.
 In this